 The group proposal format for the symposium is limited to a summary of 1,500 words (or fewer), excluding references.
 A group session generally focuses on a common objective or theme, and a set of three or four papers provides perspectives on that topic.
 The summary should deal explicitly with as many of the following topics as are appropriate, preferably in order:

-3. For each presentation or participant please include a paragraph, which specifies: significance, theoretical frame, methods, data source, conclusions,
+3. For each presentation or participant please include a paragraph, which specifies: significance, theoretical framework, methods, data source, and conclusions;

 4. Discussion of how the session will be structured.

 Please note that if your session proposal is accepted, only the first author will be notified.
 The first author is responsible for notifying all participating co-authors.

 Full-time Student: Early Registration $75, Regular Registration $95